numaproj/numaflow-python/examples/developer_guide/README.md

 updated each time an SDK change is made.

 The batch build and push command should only be used when you are confident of your changes, as it takes approximately 10-15 minutes run.
-Thus, when testing, it is recommended instead to build and push specific examples instead:
+Thus, when testing, it is recommended to build and push specific examples instead:
 ```shell
 ./.hack/update_examples.sh -bpe <path-to-dockerfile> -t <tag>
 ```